 Installation of an SDR receiver available to our members via the internet

-The Greater Bridgeport Amateur Radio Club, the Housatonic Amateur Radio Club, and the Westport Astronomical Society / Northrop Grumman Amateur Radio Club will be taking part in the event at the Westport Astronomical Society’s observatory in Westport, CT.
+The Greater Bridgeport Amateur Radio Club, the Housatonic Amateur Radio Club, and the Westport Astronomical Society / Northrop Grumman Amateur Radio Club took part in the event at our observatory.
 Here’s the official WAS announcement.

 Steve Dick, K1RF, presented “Software Defined Radio (SDR) for Amateur Radio – An Overview”.
 This talk covered what is SDR, how it works, basic types, some examples of current equipment from low-end to high-end, how SDR has evolved, and how to access SDR radios on the internet for free.